temizna/TranscriptoPathR/README.md

 - **Differential Expression Analysis**
   - DESeq2-based analysis with customizable thresholds and conditions
+  - Heatmap of top differentially expressed genes
   - Users can download DE table.
-- **Heatmap**
-  - Top DE genes with hierarchical clustering and group annotations

 - **Volcano and MA Plots**
   - Visualization of differential expression results with gene labeling